Authority and Responsibility

 - The Assistant Controller will determine the frequency of check runs during the week, and establish cut-off dates for submitting requests for payments to be included in the check runs.
 Requests for payments received after the published date will be held and paid on the next check cycle.

 - Accounts payable checks are automatically signed at the time of printing using a digital electronic signature.
 The Controller and Assistant Controller are responsible for maintaining appropriate security over the digital electronic signature and blank check stock.

 - Check disbursements for amounts greater than or equal to $1,000, but less than $10,000, require the authorization of one of the following, or their designee: Assistant Controller, Controller, Vice President for Finance and Administration, or President.

 - Check disbursements for amounts greater than or equal to $10,000 require two authorizations from the following: Assistant Controller, Controller, Vice President for Finance and Administration, or President.

 - All checks submitted for authorization shall be accompanied by the system-generated check disbursement log, grouped by amount stratification as noted above.
 The authorizing personnel shall ensure that all checks are accounted for.

 Accounts Payable Record Retention

-- Purchasing/Accounts Payable will retain the following for all check disbursements, in accordance with the University’s Record Retention Policy: Check copy, original invoice, check requisition form (if applicable), purchase order (if applicable), purchase requisition form (if applicable), Report of Business Expenses form (if applicable), and any other substantiating documentation related to the transaction.
+- Purchasing/Accounts Payable will retain the following documents (if applicable) for all check disbursements, in accordance with the University’s Record Retention Policy: Check copy, original invoice, check requisition form, purchase, purchase requisition form, Report of Business Expenses form, and any other substantiating documentation related to the transaction.

-- Copies of all contracts and warranty agreements shall be forwarded to the office of the Vice President for Fiscal Affairs.
+- Copies of all contracts and warranty agreements shall be forwarded to the office of the Vice President for Finance and Administration.